wp-plugins/responsive-mortgage-calculator/readme.txt

 __Redesign It__

-There are settings to adjust the styling, a light and a dark theme, or you can remove the styling entirely and use your themes styling.
+There are settings to adjust the styling, a light and a dark theme, or you can remove the styling entirely and use your theme’s styling.
 The HTML is built with plenty of classes, so it’s easy to override the included stylesheet with your own CSS.

 __Plenty of Options__